Things to do Around Niagara Falls

 Landscape of Nations Monument

-The Landscape of Nations Memorial is dedicated to the Haudenosaunee (Six Nations) Confederacy and Indigenous Allies that participated in and were a major factor in the success of the War of 1812.
+The Landscape of Nations Memorial is dedicated to the Haudenosaunee (Six Nations) Confederacy and Indigenous Allies that participated in and were a significant factor in the success of the War of 1812.

-This is a beautiful installation that includes brass plaques mounted on stones for each of the Nations involved.
+This beautiful installation includes brass plaques mounted on stones for each of the Nations involved.
 I recommend taking the time to check out each part of this memorial.

 Brock Monument

 The Brock Memorial was built in 1859 to honour British Major-General Sir Isaac Brock, who played a key (but very brief) role in the defence of British North America.
 The monument stands 45m (about 150 ft) tall.
-Visitors can climb to the top for a fabulous panaramic view of the area.
+Visitors can climb 235 steps to the top for a fabulous panoramic view of the area.

-The base of the memorial is adorned with bronze plaques describing Brock's life and achievements.
+The memorial's base is adorned with bronze plaques and signage describing Brock's life and achievements.

 Laura Secord Homestead

 The house is open for tours from May to October, and visitors can take a guided tour of the house to learn about the history and architecture of the building, as well as the life of Laura Secord.
-The house features an interactive exhibit and is surrounded by beautiful gardens, which visitors.
+The home features an interactive exhibit and is surrounded by beautiful gardens.

 Fort Erie

-Over the years, I've taught a lot of Canadian history and I have a particular fondness for the multiple fur-trading forts across the country.
-Fort Erie was built in 1764 on the shores of Lake Erie and was significant both as a trading fort and, later, as a defensive structure during the War of 1812.
-Visitors can take a tour or visit the Niagara Historical Society and Museum to learn about the region's rich history.
-There are also several art galleries and theaters offering a variety of performances and exhibits, so it's worth checking their website prior to arriving.
+Over the years, I've taught a lot of Canadian history, and I have a particular fondness for the multiple fur-trading forts across the country.
+Old Fort Erie was built in 1764 on the shores of Lake Erie and was significant both as a trading fort and, later, as a defensive structure during the War of 1812.
+Visitors can tour or visit the Niagara Historical Society and Museum to learn about the region's rich history.
+There are also several art galleries and theatres offering a variety of performances and exhibits, so it's worth checking their website.

-One of the main attractions of Fort Erie is the restored barracks and officer's quarters, which offer a glimpse into the lives of the soldiers who lived and fought at the fort.
-Visitors can also see the remains of the fort's walls and earthworks, built to defend the fort from enemy attack.
+One of Fort Erie's main attractions is the restored barracks and officer's quarters, which offer a glimpse into the lives of the soldiers who lived and fought at the fort.
+Visitors can also see the remains of the fort's walls and earthworks, which were built to defend the fort from enemy attack.

-Further away, on the other side of St. Catharines about a half-hour drive away from Niagara Falls is Ball's Family Farm and Gristmill and located on Twenty Mile Creek near Vineland.
-This is a historical gem that offers visitors the chance to step back in time and learn about life and the importance of gristmills in the past.
-The farm and mill is a working museum, where visitors can see the mill in action, and learn about the process of turning grain into flour.
-The farm is a fascinating piece of history that offers a unique glimpse into the past and how people used to live.
+Further away, on the other side of St. Catharines, about a half-hour drive from Niagara Falls, is Ball's Family Farm and Gristmill on Twenty Mile Creek near Vineland.
+This historical gem offers visitors the chance to step back in time and learn about life and the importance of gristmills in the past.
+The farm and mill is a working museum where visitors can see the mill in action and learn about turning grain into flour.

-One of the most popular attractions is Ball's Gristmill and the milling demonstrations.
-Visitors can watch as the miller grinds grain into flour using the original equipment, and learn about the history of gristmills and how they were used in the past.
+Ball's Gristmill and the milling demonstrations are among the most popular attractions.
+Visitors can watch as the miller grinds grain into flour using the original equipment and learn about the history of gristmills.
 When I visited, the miller was thrilled to explain the process and escorted me on a private tour of the site and museum.
-Grains are still produced on-site, so you can pick up some fresh milled flour or cornmeal.
+Grains are still produced on-site so you can pick up freshly milled flour or cornmeal.

 Visit Wine Country